Vicachu42/webshop-with-tdd/README.md

 ### September 13th
 Tried one more fix for the image rendering.
 I tried fetching the data through a method instead to see if it acted any different, but the problem still persists.
 I don't have time to get stuck on this any more, so I'll work with a placeholder for the time being to further develope the design for the page.

+One of the design elements I worked on was the information about the different wrestlers.
+While I'm satisfied with the look of the individual cards I had problem placing them within the product block.
+The inspector shows the flex dirextion as row, but for some reason they are still stacked as a column.
+I tried working with flex wrap and hard coded containers to solve the problem, but it still doesn't behave as intended.

+I have also finally started with some more serious testing.
+While testing out if the components are gets imported into the view was fairly straight forward, I struggled a bit more with testing visibility.
+The plan is to use to same view and toggle visibility between product listing and the shopping cart.
+At first I tried figuring out how to test the child components without much success, but by nesting the components into html I could target the spans rather than the components.
+That worked a lot better.

+For tomorrow the plan is to write a test for the button that toggles the visibility and to spend some time working on post and delete in backend.